The Fruit of the Spirit

 2. Good soil is very important

 The soil contains a lot of the nutrients that cause the growth of the plants.
 There are tremendous differences between good soil and bad soil.
-This was one of the reasons I said that good potting soil was one of my 10 things worth spending more on.
+This is one of the reasons I said that good potting soil is worth spending more on.
 We need to be spiritually receptive to allow the seeds of God’s word to grow and develop the way they should.

 Matthew 13:23 (NIV) – The one who received the seed that fell on good soil is the man who hears the word and understands it.
 He produces a crop, yielding a hundred, sixty or thirty times what was sown.